tylim88/FireSword/README.md

 <br/>
 <br/>

+## Update

+Do not use this library.

+I will rewrite this library to provide only custom zod types, we don't really need other functionality because zod can do the same thing.

 ## Purpose

 Some time our API data requirement is less strict, we **do not** want to reject the whole data just because: